google/applied-machine-learning-intensive/v2/xx_career_development/01_life_paths.md

 # Activity

 1. Think of important events or time periods that have shaped your life thus far.
-1. Take 10 minutes to create a map of your own Life Path.
+1. Take 10 minutes to create a map of your own life path.
 1. Be prepared to share with the group (<2 minutes per person).

 ![](res/lifepaths04.jpg)

 <!--
 Now you’ll each take 10 minutes, markers, and chart paper to construct your own life path with your own events and/or time periods.
-[An additional five minutes may be necessary.]
+(An additional five minutes may be necessary.)

 Please only include information and events you’re comfortable sharing with the class, as we will each present for 1-2 minutes.